Adrian9502/react-recipe-app-with-api/README.md

-# Recipe App
+# Recipe App using ReactJS and Bootstrap

-Welcome to the Recipe App! 🍲

-## Overview

 This is a React-based application that allows users to search for recipes and display them by category or region.
 Built with Bootstrap, Hero Patterns, and several other modern libraries, the app provides a clean and interactive user experience.